-Nobody wants to work with the person who only reaches out to others when they need something—so, don’t be that person!
+Nobody wants to work with person who only reaches out to others when they need something—so, don’t be that person!
 Author Karen Wickre developed a concept called “keeping in loose touch.”
-The idea is that you reach out to people just often enough to keep a casual relationship without overwhelming them.
+The idea is that you reach out to people just often enough to keep a relationship without overwhelming them.
 That way, if you really need something from someone down the road, it won’t feel random when you reach out and ask for it.
 Learn all about making this technique work for you, here!

 This is the golden rule of networking.
 Even if the conversation starts to go south or you don’t get the results you were hoping for, always keep your professionalism in check.
 Use this list for pointers:

 - Arrive 5-10 minutes early to meetings and events.